espocrm/documentation/docs/extensions/project-management/projects.md

 A Project has Activities and History panels.
 Meetings, Calls, and Emails can be related to a Project.

+### Cloning

 A Project can be cloned along with its Groups and Tasks.
-Optionally, it's possible to include: Members, Task Owners, Task Assignees and Attachments.
+Optionally, it's possible to include:

+* Members
+* Task Owners
+* Task Assignees
+* Attachments

 The Date Start should be set in the source Project.
 When cloning, the user needs to set a new Date Start for the Project.
 Dates of cloned Tasks will be calculated based on the difference between the source and cloned Projects.

+To be able to clone a Project, the user should have *create* access to the Project scope and *edit* access to the source Project.

 ## Boards